asilvas/tiny-perf-tracker/README.md

 console.log(perf.toString());
 ```

-or write the results to your own customer logger:
+or write the results to your own custom logger:

 ```
 myLogger.write('perf', perf.toJSON());